barryclark/jekyll-now/_posts/2017-3-2-Passcon.md

 ---

 ## Summary
-My First javascript project with AngularJS v.1
+This is my First javascript project with AngularJS v.1 and calculate how long it will take to crack by brute force attack.

 ## Environment
 + AngularJS v.1